Stan-l-e-y/RemindMe/README.md

 ![OAuth OpenID](https://miro.medium.com/max/720/0*bPC5YzMETbF81R4E.webp)

 Upon Authentication with an Identity Provider, Users will be granted an ID token in the form of a JWT, which will be used for authenticating the user and to fetch user information.
-Read more about ID tokens [here](https://auth0.com/docs/tokens/concepts/id-tokens).
+Read more about [ID tokens](https://auth0.com/docs/tokens/concepts/id-tokens).